mirsaeedi/software-tips/unit-test.md

 * Name your unit tests clearly and consistently.
 Two popular naming patterns are **What When Should** or **Given When Then**.

+## Test pyramid

-* The test pyramid is a way of thinking about how different kinds of automated tests should be used to create a balanced portfolio.
-Its essential point is that you should have many more low-level UnitTests than high level BroadStackTests running through a GUI.
+* The [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) is a way of thinking about how different kinds of automated tests should be used to create a balanced portfolio.
+Its essential point is that you should have many more low-level unit tests than high level end to end running through a GUI.

 *  One sign you are testing too much is if your tests are slowing you down.
 If it seems like a simple change to code causes excessively long changes to tests, that's a sign that there's a problem with the tests.
 This may not be so much that you are testing too many things, but that you have duplication in your tests.

 *  So the pyramid argues that you should do much more automated testing through unit tests than you should through traditional GUI based testing.